mrbid/Youtube-IP-Grabber/README.md

 ## Instructions

-Copy the contents of this git to your root www directory and setup permissions so that the PHP files can create new files within that directory. *(it's going to generate log files as plain text)*
+Copy the contents of this git to your root `www` directory and setup permissions so that the PHP files can create new files within that directory. *(it's going to generate log files as plain text)*

-Create a URL to point at this www, for example, `logtu.be`.
+Create a URL to point at this `www`, for example, `logtu.be`.

 **To create a logging URL:** *(will use the original YouTube video metadata and redirect to the original video when clicked)*<br>
 https://logtu.be/?v=_<YOUTUBE-VIDEO-ID\>_